ugurtu/soc-threat-report-tool/README.md

 You can find a sample report generated using the tool [here](samples/SOC_Report_January_2025.pdf). and a sameple json file [here](samples/SOC_Report_January_2025.json).

+## ⚠️ Important Note on Templates

-The report template is fully customizable and can be tailored to your organization's specific requirements.
+The HTML report template (`threat-report.html`) is designed to be fully customizable and should be tailored to your organization's specific requirements.
+The provided template is a basic starting point and **should be modified** to match your organization's:

-I really suggest to change the template to fit your needs as I did not invest a lot of time in the generic one.
+- Branding guidelines
+- Visual design preferences
+- Specific reporting requirements
+- Content structure needs

+We strongly recommend customizing the template before using it in production.
+The default template is intentionally minimal to serve as a foundation for your own design.

 ## Installation